 It was fascinating to come across this, Experimental Writing: Volume 1, Africa Vs Latin America Anthology, featuring your works.
 Tell us more about it.

-I am pleased to be one of the contributing poets.
 Experimental Writing is a literary collaboration between African and Latin American writers.
 It features avant-garde poetry, fiction, non-fiction, short plays as well as mixed genres.
 It was published in print early this year.

 I just saw its ‘Call for Works’ on my daily internet strolls.
 That tells us that modern writers must make Google their friend.
 Being published on these international platforms means a lot in one’s writing career.
 I remember in the advert, the editors instructed us to beat the boundaries, bend them, push them, pull, exaggerate, spread things around, throw the yoke off, blow smoke up, burn it, throw the ashes into the air… So, I took up the challenge and set my mind to exactly do that and I’m glad I crafted something that made the cut.
 A month after submitting my pieces, the lead editor, Tendai Rinos Mwanaka responded in an acceptance email; Poetry is indeed your territory.
 This inspired me.
 He has since become one of my greatest mentors.